pelicularities/rails-mister-cocktail/README.md

 - [x] Fix responsive layout for navbar (menu items align left instead of right)
 - [ ] Fix responsive layout on show page (content is slightly off-centre)
 - [ ] Fix responsive layout on new page (content is slightly off-centre)
+- [x] Change cocktails per page on #index from 20 to 24
 - [ ] Add About page